-Renewal notices are emailed to your preferred email address in May/June of each year, in time for membership renewals to be paid before the end of the current financial year in order to assure tax deductibility for eligible members.
+Renewal notices are emailed to your preferred email address in June of each year, in time for membership renewals to be paid before the end of the current financial year in order to assure tax deductibility for eligible members.

-Membership renewals are due by June 30 annually.
+Membership renewals are due by July 1 annually.
 Members who fail to renew their membership by September 30 of the same year are considered to be unfinancial members.
 Failure to renew your membership by September 30 will result in your membership and associated benefits being terminated.
 For Members and Fellows, this will affect your eligibility to sign off as a Competent Person under the JORC code and NI43-101.

 To find out what back dues you owe, contact the Membership Administrator at firstname.lastname@example.org.
-If you do not want to pay back dues, you will need to submit a new application which will be evaluated on its merits by Council.
-Your application will need to include the appropriate fee, provide a Proposer and Seconder who can vouch for your experience since your earlier application and include any supporting documentation, with the exception of copies of qualifications you previously submitted.
-Application forms and full information can be found here.
+If you do not want to pay back dues, you will need to submit a new application which will be evaluated on its merits by the Board.
+Your application will need to include the appropriate fee, provide two Proposers who can vouch for your experience, and include any supporting documentation, with the exception of copies of qualifications you previously submitted.
+Full information can be found here.

 You will need to submit a new membership application together with the appropriate supporting documentation.

 If your membership has lapsed but you have continued your professional development during the lapsed period you can apply to have your RPGeo status reinstated by submitting to the Registration Board (i) your CPD record for review and (ii) a signed declaration that you have complied with the AIG Code of Ethics during your lapsed period.
 Following a satisfactory review of the above by the Registration Board, your RPGeo status may be reinstated.

-No. A Competent Person under JORC must be a member of a professional institution (e.g. AIG); however under the Code a Competent Person must also be able to demonstrate a minimum of five years experience relevant to (i) the style of mineralisation, (ii) the type of deposit under consideration and (iii) the stage of project development being undertaken.
+No. A Competent Person under JORC must be a member of a professional institution (e.g. AIG); however, under the Code, a Competent Person must also be able to demonstrate a minimum of five years’ experience relevant to (i) the style of mineralisation, (ii) the type of deposit under consideration, and (iii) the stage of project development being undertaken.
 In other words, if a Competent Person is preparing a report on gold exploration results, the relevant experience must be in gold exploration.